 On my first trip to Poland, it was so much easier to pay with notes, which meant that I didn’t keep track of how many coins I had left and ended up bringing a bunch home.
 When you can, use your coins to pay so that you don’t end up forgetting about them.

 When I first visited Poland I brought plenty of cash with me, as I expected that many places would be cash only.
-To my surprise, the majority of places in Poland will let you pay by card, so you really won’t need to carry much cash at all!
+To my surprise, the majority of places in Poland will let you pay by card, so you do not need to carry much cash in Poland at all!

 For example, most shops, restaurants, hotels and tourist attractions accept cards.
 In fact, the only places you might need cash will be small market stalls/Christmas Markets, local taxis, or extremely old-fashioned/hole-in-the-wall bars and restaurants.